 When I think about mastering my life and focusing on exact strategies for living better, my mind is automatically drawn towards focus.
 Focus is the thing that sets the dreamers apart from the doers.
 It’s the ultimate tester.

 The people that have the ability to cultivate deep focus in a world full of distractions are the ones that produce consistent results in their lives.
+They build amazing businesses and enjoy consistent personal and professional growth.
 In the age of social media, most of us have lost the ability to stay focused and grounded when we need to most.

 Being mindful is the key to cultivating a deep focus.
 Being mindful basically means being aware of yourself, your actions.
 To have an awareness around what you’re doing.
 Being present to the moment.